Hausdorff dimension and quasisymmetric minimality of homogeneous Moran sets: Introduction

-So, which sets in $\mathbb{R}$ with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal?
-Staples and Ward\textsuperscript{\cite{ssg98}} obtained that quasisymmetrically thick sets are all quasisymmetrically Hausdorff-minimal.
-Hakobyan\textsuperscript{\cite{hh06}} showed that the middle interval Cantor sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal.
-Hu and Wen\textsuperscript{\cite{hmd08}} obtained that the uniform Cantor sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal under the condition that the sequence $\{n_k\}$ is bounded.
-Wang and Wen\textsuperscript{\cite{ww14}} generalized the result without assuming the boundedness of $\{n_k\}$.
-Dai et al.\textsuperscript{\cite{dyx11}} obtained a large class of Moran sets with Hausdorff dimension 1 is quasisymmetrically Hausdorff-minimal.
-Yang, Wu and Li\textsuperscript{\cite{yjj18}} obtained the homogeneous perfect sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal under some conditions.
-Xiao and Zhang\textsuperscript{\cite{XYQ}} obtained the homogeneous perfect sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal under some conditions which are weaker than the previous one.
+The quasisymmetrically minimalities for Hausdorff dimensions of the sets have received a substantial amount of attentions in recent years.
+It is not difficult to prove that any set $E\subset \mathbb{R}^n$ with $\dim_{H}E=0$ is quasisymmetrically Hausdorff-minimal\cite{Ahl06}.
+Kovalev\cite{klv06} and Bishop\cite{bcj99} obtained that if $E\subset \mathbb{R}$ and satisfies $0<\dim_{H}E<1$, then $E$ is not a quasisymmetrically Hausdorff-minimal set.
+Gehring and Vaisala\cite{gfw,gfw2} found that when $n\ge2$, any set $E\subset \mathbb{R}^n$ with $\dim_{H}E=n$ is quasisymmetrically Hausdorff-minimal.
+However, Tukia\cite{tp89} pointed out that a set $E\subset \mathbb{R}$ with $\dim_{H}E=1$ may not be quasisymmetrically Hausdorff-minimal.
+So, there is a question: which sets in $\mathbb{R}$ with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal?
+Staples and Ward\cite{ssg98} obtained that all quasisymmetrically thick sets are quasisymmetrically Hausdorff-minimal.
+Hakobyan\cite{hh06} showed that the middle interval Cantor sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal.
+Hu and Wen\cite{hmd08} generalized the result of \cite{hh06} to the uniform Cantor sets with Hausdorff dimension 1 under the condition that the sequence $\{n_k\}$ is bounded.
+Wang and Wen\cite{ww14} generalized the result of \cite{hmd08} without assuming the boundedness of $\{n_k\}$.
+Dai et al.\cite{dyx11} obtained a large class of Moran sets with Hausdorff dimension 1 is quasisymmetrically Hausdorff-minimal.
+Yang, Wu and Li\cite{yjj18}, Xiao and Zhang{\cite{XYQ}} showed that the homogeneous perfect sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal under some conditions, which generalized the result of \cite{ww14}.

-In this paper, we get Hausdorff dimension of two classes homogeneous Moran sets which generalize homogeneous perfect sets.
-We also prove that two classes of homogeneous Moran sets with Hausdorff dimension 1 is quasisymmetrically Hausdorff-minimal.
-The result in this paper generalizes the results in \cite{wzywuj05}, \cite{yjj18}, and \cite{XYQ}.
+In this paper, we prove that two classes of homogeneous Moran sets with Hausdorff dimension 1 are quasisymmetrically Hausdorff-minimal, which generalizes the results in \cite{yjj18} and \cite{XYQ}.